 - Abscess, infected fluid trapped in a closed space from which it cannot escape

-- Cancer of the skin (colored or pigmented spot that bleeds easily, changes size or shape, or crusts and doesn't heal)
+- Cancer of the skin (colored or pigmented spot that bleeds easily, changes size or shape, or crusts and does not heal)

-Skin lumps from trauma can be treated with rest, ice, compression, and elevation.
+Skin lumps from an injury can be treated with rest, ice, compression, and elevation.
 Most other lumps should be looked at by your health care provider before you try any home treatments.